 DHB Bank will continue to measure and monitor the developments of climate risk as part of its climate risk mitigation strategy.
-Furthermore, by means of "Project Genesis", the bank is dedicated to improve on its management of climate risk following new regulations and supervisory expectations.
+Furthermore, by means of "Project Genesis", DHB Bank will continue to progress in its endeavours to raise its maturity level with respect to the management of ESG risks.
+The bank is dedicated to improving its ESG alignment and integration journey in light of new regulations and supervisory expectations.